jlebzelter/we_code_challenge/README.md

 To install the app, type `npm install` and press return.
 You should see several packages and dependencies being installed.

 To start the app, type `node app.js` in the command line.
 After a few seconds, you should see a success message.
 Keep your command line tool open, and open a new tab in your web browser.
 In the URL bar, type `http://localhost:8889/static/index.html`.

+To stop serving the page to your browser, press Control+C in the CLI.